thewoodfish/SamaritanDB/README.md

 ## Goals

-SamaritanDB aims to achieve the following goals:
+This SamaritanDB POC aims to achieve the following goals:

 - Communicate peer-to-peer without relying on a single coordinator.
 - Store and retrieve data in a decentralized manner.